Bonus pater familias: Italy

+France and Canada

 Similar is the French language expression bon père de famille, used in a sense similar to "reasonably cautious person."
 For example, in the case of Fales v.
 Canada Permanent Trust Co., [1977] 2 SCR 302, at p.
 315, the Supreme Court of Canada described the standard of care and diligence expected of the manager of a trust as being "ceux qu’un bon père de famille apporte à l’administration de ses propres affaires".
 In the English version of the decision, this concept was translated as "that of a man of ordinary prudence in managing his own affairs."